Parampara. Pratistha. Anushasan.

 This regulation creates an entry barrier for PAs or Online Payment Gateways with revolutionary ideas.

-There might be firms equipped with the brains to come up with game-changing technological innovation in the fintech space.
+There might be firms equipped with the brains to come up with game-changing technological innovations in the fin-tech space.
 However, they might not satisfy the monetary barrier set by the RBI.

 In such cases, innovations at the very grass-root, the lower rungs of the industry might go unnoticed.

-With the rise of several fintech startups, the Indian market has become one of the world’s largest players in the field of Finance, perhaps second best only to China.
-A record that can be broken soon, if innovations are supporting and encouraged.
+With the rise of several fin-tech startups, the Indian market has become one of the world’s largest players in the field of Finance, perhaps second best only to China.
+A record that can be broken soon, if innovations are supported and encouraged.

-While creating a threshold is reasonable from the government’s side, there are certain steps that can be taken so that progress for the sake of progress is not prohibited:
+While creating a threshold is reasonable from the government’s side, certain steps can be taken so that progress for the sake of progress is not prohibited:

 ● Providing support to early-stage innovative companies so that they can generate a revenue of INR 15 Crores.

 ● Arranging for incubators in tier-2 and tier-3 cities of India so that every rung of the economy has support from the government to give shape to their ideas.

 ● Allowing early-stage companies to collaborate with well-known and trustworthy venture capitalists to raise the required funds.

 ● Striking a balance between the private and public sectors.
 Innovations are the pathway to great user experience.